 1. Understand the Organisation’s Core Values and Mission

 The first step in developing a coaching strategy for leaders is to deeply understand the organisation’s core values, mission, and vision.
 This is not just about reading these statements but about comprehending how they translate into everyday operations and long-term goals.
 Every aspect of the coaching strategy should reflect these core principles.
-Leaders are the embodiment of an organisation’s values; thus, their development through coaching must be aligned with these fundamental beliefs.
+Leaders embody an organisation’s values; thus, their development through coaching must be aligned with these fundamental beliefs.
 This alignment ensures that the leadership’s growth is not only in their capacity but also in a direction that propels the organisation towards its vision.
 Reflecting on the organisation’s history, its key milestones, and future aspirations can provide valuable insights into how the coaching strategy should be shaped.

 2. Assess Current Leadership Capabilities